Mountainmancodes/C19-PWA-Text-Editor/README.md

 ## Examples

-You can view the live application here: [C19 PWA Text Editor on Render](https://c19-pwa-text-editor-9pva.onrender.com)
+You can view the live application here: [PWA Text Editor on Render](https://c19-pwa-text-editor-9pva.onrender.com)

-Here are some examples of the C19 PWA Text Editor in action:
+Here are some examples of the PWA Text Editor in action:

 ### Application Interface